hemantbaranwal1398/news_app_mca_fy/README.md

 ## Hardware requirement:

 1. RAM - 8 GB
-  b.
-Processor - intel i5 8th gen or equivalent
+2. Processor - intel i5 8th gen or equivalent
-  c.
-A phiysical android device for testing or you can create an emulator with hel of AVM in android studio
+3. A phiysical android device for testing or you can create an emulator with hel of AVM in android studio
-  d.
-Memory - Atleast 100 MB of storage for project
+4. Memory - Atleast 100 MB of storage for project
-     and Storeage required for android studio.
+5. Storeage required for android studio.

-2. A phisical working android device for testing.
+6. A phisical working android device for testing.